stinaRamona/moment4TS/README.md

 # Moment4TS

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.4.
+It is an app tht lets you view the courses that the programm Webbutveckling (Web Development) contains.
+The information about the courses is gathered from an API using HTTP calls.
+You can both filter the courses by name and code and sort them.

 ## Development server